What are the requirements for Admission?

 What if I can't come to the Open House or the date has passed?

-You are always welcome to call and schedule an individual appointment.
-We offer daytime, early evening, and weekend appointments.
+We would still love to speak with you and answer your questions.
+Please feel free to check out our “Visit” page for more options.
+You are also always welcome to call and schedule an individual appointment.
 With advance notice, we are happy to accommodate nearly any request.

 Do you offer Shadow Visits?

 Yes!
 Students who would like to experience Cristo Rey Jesuit first-hand are encouraged to take advantage of our Shadow Visit Program.
 During your visit, you will be paired with a current student and attend classes.
 Typically, we ask that you arrive by 7:15am and depart after the lunch hour, giving you the chance to attend four classes and enjoy lunch with current Cristo Rey Jesuit students.
-For more information on the Shadow Visit Program, please call Ms. Garza 832-320-9184
+For more information on the Shadow Visit Program, please call Ms. Martinez at 832-320-9184.